 By default boxes have no thickness; they consist of a single rectangle parallel to the xz plane at the specified y coordinate.
 You can change this to a true box with four sides and a top by setting a non-zero extent on y.
 See set boxdepth (p.
-153).
+155).

 3D boxes are processed as pm3d quadrangles rather than as surfaces.
 Because of this the front/back order of drawing is not affected by set hidden3d.
 Similarly if you want each box face to have a border you must use set pm3d border rather than set style fill border.
-See Full treatment: 3D boxes with pm3d depth sorting and lighting set pm3d (p.
-207).
+See set pm3d (p.
+209).
 For best results use a combination of set pm3d depthorder base and set pm3d lighting.